Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): I/O-efficient Multi-variable Quantification

 Finally, $\FILE{inner}'$ replaces $\FILE{outer}'$ and control returns to the outer Reduce sweep to proceed with the levels above $x_j$.

-$\FILE{inner}$ from the inner Apply sweep can be thought of as overlayed on top of $\FILE{outer}$ from the outer Apply sweep; together they produce a valid (but unreduced) OBDD.
-The Outer and inner Reduce sweeps work together to reduce this into a single file, $\FILE{outer}'$.
+As shown in \cref{fig:nested_cases:example}, $\FILE{inner}$ from the inner Apply sweep can be thought of as overlayed on top of $\FILE{outer}$ from the outer Apply sweep; together they produce a valid (but unreduced) OBDD.
+The outer and inner Reduce sweeps work together to reduce this into a single file, $\FILE{outer}'$.
 When no more levels, $x_j$, need to be processed and the outer Reduce sweep has finished processing, then $\FILE{outer}'$ contains the final reduced BDD of all nested operations.

-Whereas the Apply--Reduce algorithms in \cite{Soelvsten2022:TACAS} only operate on a singly-rooted DAG, the inner Apply and Reduce sweeps have to operate on a multi-rooted one.
-Yet, these previous algorithms need not be changed since \PQ{inner}{\downarrow} is prepopulated with all relevant roots in Cases~\ref{nested:outer:recurse} and \ref{nested:outer:reduce:inner} in the outer and Case~\ref{nested:inner:next} in the inner Reduce sweeps.
+As mentioned above, the inner Apply sweep needs its priority queue $\PQ{inner}{\downarrow}$ to be prepopulated with all relevant roots.
+This is done in Cases~\ref{nested:outer:recurse} and \ref{nested:outer:reduce:inner} in the outer and Case~\ref{nested:inner:next} in the inner Reduce sweeps.

-Since the result of the inner Apply and Reduce sweeps replaces the entire set of nodes in $\FILE{outer}'$, the priority queue $\PQ{inner}{\downarrow}$ not only needs to be populated with requests for the nodes that need to be changed but also with requests for the nodes one wishes to keep (see also \cref{fig:nested_cases:inner:apply}).
+Since the result of the inner Apply and Reduce sweeps replaces the entire set of nodes in $\FILE{outer}'$, the priority queue $\PQ{inner}{\downarrow}$ not only needs to be populated with requests for the nodes that need to be changed but also with requests for the nodes one wishes to keep (see also \cref{fig:nested_cases:inner:apply,fig:nested_cases:example:outer reduce:x1}).
 This makes the inner Apply sweep not only compute the desired result but also act as a mark-and-sweep garbage collection.
 On the first glance, these additional non-modifying requests may seem too costly -- especially if most requests do not modify subtrees.
-In practice, $33.3\%$ of all requests created throughout our benchmarks (see \cref{sec:experiments} for a detailed presentation thereof) are subtree modifying.
+In practice, $33.3\%$ of all requests created throughout our benchmarks in \cref{sec:experiments} are subtree modifying.
 For each benchmark instance, $23.0\%$ of all requests modify subtrees on average (median $35.6\%$).
 That is, a reasonable number of all requests (and hence BDD nodes processed) change the subgraph in $\FILE{outer}'$.